ZinggJM/GxEPD2_4G/README.md

 - Good Display ePaper for Arduino : https://forum.arduino.cc/index.php?topic=436411.0
 - Note that these topics are closed.
 Use only for reference.
 - create a new topic for each question or issue in https://forum.arduino.cc/c/using-arduino/displays/23
+- The Arduino Forum is no longer watched and answered by the Author.
+- New questions or issues should be posted on https://github.com/ZinggJM/GxEPD2/discussions

 ### Note on documentation
 - GxEPD2_4G uses Adafruit_GFX for Graphics and Text support, which is well documented there